Edit in GitHubLog an issue

 Adobe Express add-ons run in two separate JavaScript execution environments that work together:

-1. iframe runtime - Your add-on's user interface environment (uses Add-on UI SDK)
+1. iframe runtime - Your add-on's user interface environment (uses the Add-on UI SDK)

-2. document sandbox - Secure environment for document manipulation (uses Document Sandbox SDK)
+2. document sandbox - Secure environment for document manipulation (uses the Document Sandbox SDK)

 Your add-on is bundled and loaded as an iframe within Adobe Express.
 Both runtime environments are isolated from each other and from the host application for security.
 They communicate exclusively through a proxy-based message passing system, which ensures that:

-• The document sandbox cannot directly access the DOM or browser APIs
+• The document sandbox cannot directly access the iframe's HTML DOM

 • All cross-runtime communication is type-safe and validated